 Before you make generalizations let me get this straight, I am not scared of flying.
-I am not afraid that the aeroplane I’m on will fly into a mountain because of pilot error, or that a Korean Navy ship will decide that the Boeing flying above their head is an enemy aircraft and knocks it off by mistake.
-No I don’t find flying a scary thing, and I feel perfectly normal even during the worst of all turbulences.
-Moreover, I know flying is, by far, the safest mode of transportation available today.
-Yet every time I have to fly it scares the living shit out of me.
+I am not afraid that the aeroplane I’m flying with will fly into a mountain because of pilot error.
+Or that a Korean Navy ship decided that the Boeing flying above their head is an enemy aircraft and knocked it off by mistake.

 Flying Only Seems More Dangerous Until I Actually Board The Flight